wp-plugins/yournewsapp/trunk/readme.txt

 Not like other App budders we do not require any build time.
 You can instantly test the app in our [test app](https://itunes.apple.com/de/app/nebelhorn/id707029895?mt=8) and if you like it, setup an account and we upload the app for you after approval

 = How it works =
-1. Install and Activate the plugin
+1. Install and activate the plugin
-2. Click on Get Started on the plugin's page
+2. Download and install the <a href="https://itunes.apple.com/de/app/yourblogapp-yournewsapp/id815084293?mt=8">yourBlogApp Test app</a> from the Apple AppStore
-3. Test the result in our [Test App](https://itunes.apple.com/de/app/nebelhorn/id707029895?mt=8)
+3. Navigate to the plugins settings page in WordPress.
-4. If you like the result, setup an account with us and start with your own app and likely even earn money.
+4. Scan the QR code you’ll find on the settings page and open the link on your smartphone.
+Other than scanning the QR you can type the following link into your smartphone’s browser: yba://http://yourdomain
+5. By opening this link the test app will be reconfigured and filled with the content from your WordPress site.
+Change the look and feel of your app by modifying the settings, adding your logo, customizing the startscreen and changing the overall style.
+6. If you like the app, please register on our website <a href="http://www.your-news-app.com">www.your-news-app.com</a>.
+We will then create the app for you and upload it to the app stores!
+7. If you have any questions contact us: info@yournewsapp.de

 == Installation ==